serqlane/serqlane/docs/writing-serqlane.md

 ```

 ## Functions
 Functions are used to group together a set of instructions.
 They can be called from anywhere in your program.
-To create a function, use the `fn` keyword followed by the name of the function, a set of parentheses, optional parameters (separated by commas), and a set of curly braces.
+To create a function, use the `fn` keyword followed by the name of the function and optional parameters (separated by commas).

 A function in its simplest form looks like this: